thejsway/thejsway/README.md

 This book is and will stay free for everyone to read online here.
 However, you can also purchase a [multi-format, DRM-free ebook version](https://leanpub.com/thejsway), with an option to get the commented source code for all exercises and projects.

-If you like the content you find here and want to support this effort, your financial contribution would be much appreciated :)
+If you like the content you find here and want to support this effort, your financial contribution would be much appreciated.
+Thanks in advance!